girishsj11/Learn_Python/Python_Programs/Daily_coding_problems/README.md

    - Given an array of numbers and a number k, determine if there are three entries in the array , which add up to the specified number k.
 For example, given [20, 303, 3, 4, 25] and k = 49, return true as 20 + 4 + 25 = 49

+   ### **daily_coding_541.py**

+   - Run-length encoding is a fast and simple method of encoding strings.
+The basic idea is to represent repeated successive characters as a single count and character.
+For example, the string "AAAABBBCCDAA" would be encoded as "4A3B2C1D2A".